DED8IRD/UX-Research-Toolkit/server/README.md

 ### Check if User Exists in Database
 So far, every time a user logs in, a new user record is created.
 We only want to add a user record *once* when they first sign on.

-To fix this, we have to first check if the user exists in our database:
+To fix this, we're going to define a function `findOrCreateUser()` have to first check if the user exists in our database:

 1. If user exists: return that user's data.
 2. Else: create a new user record.